Ale557333/Ale557333/README.md

 ## Hi, I'm Alex :wave:
-Constantly learning with technology. :computer:
+Constantly learning with technology 📲

  <br/> 🧩 &nbsp; Seeking to collaborate with projects and innovation.
  <br/> 💙  &nbsp; I love both people and machines!